 Group plans are governed by ERISA, which has a specific administrative review structure.
 You cannot introduce new evidence if you appeal the administrative denial.
 Court proceedings will only review the administrative record.

 Obtaining legal assistance early in the disability claim process is key to successfully receive benefits.
 Our attorneys know what information is needed and how to package the information in a persuasive application or appeal.
-Contact an ERISA disability attorney in New Jersey with Uscher, Quiat, Uscher & Russo, P.C., at 201-781-5645.
+Contact an ERISA disability attorney in New Jersey or New York with Uscher, Quiat, Uscher & Russo, P.C., at 201-781-5645.